searchspring/snap/packages/snap-preact-components/src/components/Molecules/Pagination/readme.md

 ```

 ### nextButton
-The `nextButton` prop contains the next page button text, or JSX element.
+The `nextButton` prop contains the next page button content.
+This can be a string or JSX element.

 ```jsx
 <Pagination pagination={controller.store.pagination} nextButton={'Next'} />
 ```

 ### prevButton
-The `prevButton` prop contains the previous page button text, or JSX element.
+The `prevButton` prop contains the previous page button content.
+This can be a string or JSX element.

 ```jsx
 <Pagination pagination={controller.store.pagination} prevButton={'Prev'} />
 ```

 ### firstButton
-The `firstButton` prop contains the first page button text, or JSX element.
+The `firstButton` prop contains the first page button content.
+This can be a string or JSX element.

 ```jsx
 <Pagination pagination={controller.store.pagination} firstButton={'First'} />
 ```

 ### lastButton
-The `lastButton` prop contains the last page button text, or JSX element.
+The `lastButton` prop contains the last page button content.
+This can be a string or JSX element.

 ```jsx
 <Pagination pagination={controller.store.pagination} lastButton={'Prev'} />